Hemagglutination

 - Kidd (Anti-Jka and -Jkb)

-- Anti-D is the most common cause of HDFN, followed by anti-c, anti-K, and anti-E; anti-Jka and -Jkb is rare cause
+- Anti-D is the most common cause of HDFN, followed by anti-c, anti-K, and anti-E; anti-Jka and -Jkb are rare causes

-- Antibodies cross the placenta and cause immune destruction of RBCs in fetus, leads to hydrops fetalis
+- Antibodies cross the placenta and cause immune destruction of RBCs in fetus and leads to hydrops fetalis.

 Genetics